The Real Estate M&A and Private Equity Review: Denmark

 Corporate restructurings, including a demerger or transfer of assets, made prior to a transaction can be tax-exempted, and generally either with or without permission from the Danish tax authorities.
 However, certain conditions will apply to the tax-exempt restructuring, including a ban on selling the shares in the demerged or receiving company within three years of the restructuring.
 In general, it is possible, however, to obtain permission to carry out a tax-exempt restructuring without these conditions, provided that the contemplated transaction is commercially justifiable.
 Furthermore, it is worth taking into consideration that a tax-exempt restructuring may render tax losses carried forward from previous income years inapplicable as deductions against future income.

 Generally, a transfer of property does not trigger any VAT; however, a sale of building land or newly constructed property is subject to VAT at a rate of 25 per cent of the transfer sum.
-VAT is not levied on such a transfer if it is part of an entire or partial transfer of business (going concern), for example, an ongoing rental business.
-Generally, no VAT is due on the sale of shares in a company owning real estate, and a share deal does thus not trigger any VAT.
+VAT is not levied on such a transfer if it is part of an entire or partial transfer of business (going concern), such as an ongoing rental business.
+Generally, no VAT is due on the sale of shares in a company owning real estate, and thus a share deal does not trigger any VAT.

 vi Cross-border complications and solutions